All blogs / 14 Active AI Game Competitions to Check Out in 2022 (Ongoing & Upcoming)

 The IEEE Conference on Games (CoG) is an annual event held for researchers in the general domain of AI in games.
 It's aimed at helping researchers generate new papers and research in game AI, but also features multiple competition tracks open to the public.

-Here you'll find a range of games being used in research, such as Dota 2, StarCraft, Angry Birds, Space Invaders and many more.
-Some competitions will also feature cash prizes in the range of USD500.
+CoG returns in August 2022.
+Competitions include AI Werewolf, Pandemic, Dota 2, StarCraft, and many more.
+Some competitions will also feature cash prizes in the range of US$500.

 Here are some additional websites and platforms to check out:

 I've tried to make this a comprehensive list of all active and upcoming AI game competitions.
 As new competitions come up, I'll aim to keep this list up-to-date.